vladimircicovic/harvester/README.md

 If everthing goes ok there would be bunch of png files with one output.html.
 This simple version missing:
-- name output html file
+- name for output html file
 - directory output
-- verification if files are ok (png and html)
+- verification for files (size, name, format png and html)
-- more errors description if something goes wrong